comp129/comp55/docs/labs/10-Timer.md

 someTimerVar.start();
 ```

-The method would be called shortly after creating a `Timer` object
+The method would be called shortly after creating a `Timer` object.
-with `this` refering to the class that it is in.
 This could all be done in a constructor and an example would look like this.

 ```java